Second Degree Murder in Florida

-The crime of Second Degree Murder occurs when a person commits either:
+The crime of Second Degree Murder is committed when a person commits either:

 Murder with a Depraved Mind

-Murder with a Depraved Mind occurs when a person is killed, without any premeditated design, by an act imminently dangerous to another and evincing a depraved mind showing no regard for human life.
+Murder with a Depraved Mind is committed when a person is killed, without any premeditated design, by an act imminently dangerous to another and evincing a depraved mind showing no regard for human life.

 The primary distinction between Premeditated First Degree Murder and Second Degree Murder with a Depraved Mind is that First Degree Murder requires a specific and premeditated intent to kill.

 Accomplice Felony Second Degree Murder occurs when you are an accomplice to a person who kills another human being while engaged in the commission, or attempted commission, of the following statutorily enumerated felonies, regardless of whether they intended the death:

 - Aggravated abuse of an elderly person or disabled adult,

 - Aggravated child abuse,

 - Home-invasion robbery,